dsantos-lean/MyClean/user_stories/user_story_02_BookingRequest.md

 - Users have an idea of what type of cleaning service they need

 ## Description:
-As a user, I want to create a booking request for cleaning services and see the available cleaners so that I can freely choose who I want to work with.
+As a user, I want to create a booking request for cleaning services so I can specify the type of service I need.

 ## Tasks, see chapter 4.